CU-DBMI/gc-cloud-storage-bucket/utilities/data-receiver/README.md

 ## Procedures

-The general procedure for gaining access to data stored within a Cloud Storage bucket may be segmented into steps for a __Terraform Administrator__ and a __Way Lab Data Consumer__ (roles are outlined under [the root README.md Roles section](../../README.md#%F0%9F%91%A5-roles)).
+The general procedure for gaining access to data stored within a Cloud Storage bucket may be segmented into steps for a __Terraform Administrator__ and a __Data receiver__ (roles are outlined under [the root README.md Roles section](../../README.md#%F0%9F%91%A5-roles)).

 ### 1.)
 Terraform Administrator Procedure

-1. Communicate with Way Lab data consumer about need for Google account.
+1. Communicate with Data receiver about need for Google account.
-1. Add Way Lab data consumer Google account to bucket access as a principal.
+1. Add Data receiver Google account to bucket access as a principal.
    - The principal should have `Storage Object Viewer` and `Storage Legacy Bucket Reader` roles assigned for data full data read access.
-1. Communicate with Way Lab data consumer about data access readiness with their account and the bucket name (for example `waylab-durbinlab-bucket`).
+1. Communicate with Data receiver about data access readiness with their account and the bucket name (for example `waylab-durbinlab-bucket`).

 ### 2.)
-Way Lab Data Consumer Procedure
+Data receiver Procedure

 1. [Install rclone](https://rclone.org/install/).
 1. [Configure rclone with Google Cloud Storage](https://rclone.org/googlecloudstorage/).